shakes76/PatternAnalysis-2023/recognition/46990480_StyleGAN2/README.md

 #### Dataloader Pre-processing
-The OASIS brains dataset provided, is already pre-processed, as such no additional pre-processing was **strictly* required, however some basic pre-processing was still included in the event that it was included in the event that a different version of the dataset was being utilised.
+The OASIS brains dataset provided, is already pre-processed, as such no additional pre-processing was *strictly* required, however some basic pre-processing was still included in the event that a different version of the dataset was being utilised.

 Since the size of the dataset is fairly small (9k images), to the reduce the risk of over-fitting dataset augmentation was implemented.
 Upon import a random horizontal flip transform was applied to